NikileshReddyT/SIH-LateralAvengers-DWLR/README.md

 ---

-# DWLR Project
+# DWLR Project - Prototype

-This project is designed to collect and analyze high-frequency water level readings from multiple sensors across various locations, detecting anomalies in water levels and battery status.
+This project is designed to collect and analyze high-frequency water level readings from multiple sensors across various locations, detecting anomalies in sensor status water levels and battery status.
 The system consists of a React-based frontend and a Flask-based backend, built to display real-time data, predictions, and anomalies.

 ## Table of Contents